-Omaha Poker also known as Omaha Hold’em is a community card poker game derived from Texas Hold’em.
+Omaha Poker also is known as Omaha Hold’em is a community card poker game derived from Texas Hold’em.
 In its online poker version, players are dealt four private (hole) cards and five community cards are dealt face up on the table.
 The objective of the game In Omaha is to make the best five-card poker hand by using exactly three of the community cards together with exactly two of their hole cards.

 Note: Exactly 2 hole cards and 3 board cards to be used.
 No more, no less.